ValGSgit/ZeroOneHack-PromptCorn-Sub/REPORT.md

-# REPORT — UNIQA Conversion Coach
+# PromptCorn — UNIQA Conversion Coach

 Honest evaluation, assumptions, and disclosures for the Insurance / UNIQA track.
 All numbers below are produced by `leonardo_sim/evaluate.py` and written to